knewyousir/webFEI-session-4a/readme.md

 [localhost:3001/api/import/](localhost:3001/api/import/)

-Now visit the `http://localhost:3001/api/recipes` endpoint to view the new recipes data.
+Now visit the [http://localhost:3001/api/recipes](http://localhost:3001/api/recipes) endpoint to view the new recipes data.
 You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private `_id`.

 ### Facilitate Testing

-Review some of the [documentation](http://mongoosejs.com/docs/queries.html) for Mongoose and create a script to delete all recipes with [deleteMany](http://mongoosejs.com/docs/queries.html)
+Review some of the [documentation](http://mongoosejs.com/docs/queries.html) for Mongoose and create a script to delete all recipes with [deleteMany](http://mongoosejs.com/docs/queries.html).

+We will call our endpoint 'killall.'

 Add `app.get('/api/killall', recipes.killall);` to `app.js`: